To enquire about a consultation with a Mole Removal specialist, please complete the form:

 The Cadogan Clinic Mole Removal service starts from £599

-How does mole removal work?
+How much does mole removal cost?

 Moles are usually removed under local anaesthetic.
 After careful examination, the area around the mole will be cleaned and a surgical drape placed around the area to ensure a sterile working area.